ASE-FS21-TrialNError/TrialNError-Client/README.md

 ![Settings in the Lobby](public/Login.png)

 ### Apps Overview
 In the Apps Overview page a user can sort and filter the apps.
-Furthermore, he can add them to his wishlist.
+Furthermore, he can add them to his wish list.
 ![Join Game](public/AppsOverview.png)

 ### Dashboard
-A user can see all the apps he added to his wishlist below the recommended apps.
-As soon as a user adds an app to the wishlist, he receives recommendations for other apps based on the content and rating of the apps in his wishlist.
+A user can see all the apps he added to his wish list below the recommended apps.
+As soon as a user adds an app to the wish list, he receives recommendations for other apps based on the content and rating of the apps in his wish list.
 ![Join Game](public/Dashboard.png)

 ### App Details